adevone/summer/README.md

 dependencies {

     // library itself
-    implementation("com.github.adevone.summer:summer:0.16.0")
+    implementation("com.github.adevone.summer:summer:1.0.0-beta1")

-    // android part containing SummerActivity and SummerFragment implementation("com.github.adevone.summer:summer-androidx:0.16.0") }
+    // android part containing SummerActivity and SummerFragment implementation("com.github.adevone.summer:summer-androidx:1.0.0-beta1") }
 ```

 Summer is Model-View-Presenter library with kotlin-multiplatform support.
 It can be used to share presenters between iOS and Android apps.
-Summer does not use code generation and thus have not significant effort on compilation time.
+Summer does not use code generation and thus have not significant effort on compilation time and odd build-time errors.
 Project aims at standardization and nice IDE support

 Example of feature written using Summer: